spolivin/yandex_practicum_projects/optimal_tariff/README.md

 1. Analyzing the behavior of "Megaline" company clients.
 2. Identifying the most profitable tariff plan.

+## Project progress

+We have data on "Megaline" customers stored in five different csv-files of uncertain quality.
+We will need to look at the entire set of data and prepare it accordingly for the data analysis.
+Next, exploratory data analysis will be carried out where the profitability of each tariff plan will be computed and visualized.
+Lastly, statistical hypotheses will be tested in order to make final conclusions.

+Thus, the data analysis will be conducted in four stages:

+1. Data overview.
+2. Data preparation.
+3. Exploratory data analysis.
+4. Hypotheses testing.

 ## Tariff plan description

 ### "Smart"